This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Systems of Waste and Sewage Disposal”.

 10. The overall purpose of sanitation is to maintain the green environment alone.

-Explanation: The overall purpose of sanitation is to provide a healthy environment for all and to provide safety, security and dignity for people when they defecate or urinate, not to just maintain green environment alone.
+Explanation: The overall purpose of sanitation is to provide a healthy environment for all and to provide safety, security and dignity for people when they defecate or urinate, not to just maintain a green environment alone.

 Sanfoundry Global Education & Learning Series – Waste Water Engineering.